3DMIN/3DMIN.github.io/_build/box.md

 The jigsaw shape of the towers should fit neatly into the corresponding front and back elements.
 However, depending on quality and source, plywood can be more or less thick.
 If yours is too thick (>0.6mm), sand down the Tower pieces such that they fit into the teeth of the sides.

-<span class="note">If the plywood is too thin, you can fill the gaps later with filling material or, if you know what you are doing, by adding sawdust to the glue you put between the tower elements.</span>
+<div class="note">If the plywood is too thin, you can fill the gaps later with filling material or, if you know what you are doing, by adding sawdust to the glue you put between the tower elements.</div>

 ![sand down Tower pieces](/images/box/IMG_0678.jpg) *Sand down Tower pieces.*